tryriot/coding-challenge/README.md

 3. The output of the exercise should be the SQL query itself.

 4. (Bonus point), return the criterion column that will tell why this workspace should be deleted

+## Architecture challenge (40 minutes)

+Currently, our system is utilizing the [HIBP API](https://haveibeenpwned.com/) to fetch details pertaining to data breaches for our employees' email addresses.
+In order to obtain this data, an API call is made to the HIBP API each time a new email address is added to our platform.

+It should be noted that, based on our subscription plan, HIBP API enacts a rate limit on each API key which stipulates the permissible number of requests that can be made per minute (eg. For the cheapest plan it's 1 request per 6 seconds).

+Based on your knowledge, We need an architectural solution that can adeptly manage this rate limit in scenarios where one or more API keys are employed simultaneously across one or more worker processes.
+Can you propose a solution that would be capable of navigating this rate limit to maintain optimal system functionality?

 ## Debriefing (1 hour)